 What is self-esteem?

-The importance of self-esteem and its impacts have been researched and examined through psychological, social and behaviourist lenses since the 18th century.
+The importance of self-esteem and its impacts have been researched and examined through psychological, social and behaviorist lenses since the 18th century.
 Self-esteem ranges from person to person from an egotistical, narcissistic level, to a low one.
-Ideally, people will have a healthy, balanced self-esteem, recognising and accepting all good and bad aspects of ourselves.
+Ideally, people will have a healthy, balanced self-esteem, recognizing and accepting all good and bad aspects of ourselves.
 As well as stemming from specific attributes (I’m good at writing, I’m bad at whistling), self-esteem can also have a ‘global’ application (I’m a good/bad person).

 What influence our self-esteem?

 The encompassing positive and negative thoughts often fluctuate, influenced by various aspects of our lives, but most argue that our self-esteem is most influenced by our early years.
 Through our parents and family, school years, and adolescence, we are particularly vulnerable to the opinions and evaluations other people give of us.

 A bad report from a teacher might make you doubt your intelligence for years.
 To this day, on a personal note, the word ‘stroppy’ makes me feel like a five-year-old again.
 These negative ideas or opinions can become ‘core beliefs’, broad, often sweeping judgements about ourselves that impact the way we think and behave.
 Every time we encounter something that supports or ‘proves’ this belief, it grows and strengthens, and our self-esteem can get lower and lower.
 They become deep-seated and we take them as verbatim truths about ourselves.

 “Of all the traps and pitfalls in life, self-disesteem is the deadliest, and the hardest to overcome, for it is a pit designed and dug by our own hands, summed up in the phrase, ‘It’s no use – I can’t do it.’” – Maxwell Maltz